GuideSalesforceL2ATroubleshooting

 1

-Trace the lead
+Review the lead evidence

-Run trace with --lead-id or --email.
-Gremlin returns normalized inputs, candidate account chain, evidence chain, and why the decision landed where it did.
+In a working session, inspect normalized inputs, candidate account chain, evidence chain, and why the decision landed where it did.

 2